-- A student must re-apply through the Admissions office.
-A transcript from another accredited post-secondary application must accompany the re-admission application showing at least 9 semester credits taken after the Academic Dismissal with a minimum grade of C in each course. - If offered admission through the Admissions office, the student will be accountable to the Academic Restriction policy for two consecutive terms. - 3.
+- A student must re-apply to Burman University (see Re-Admission Policy).
+A transcript from another accredited post-secondary institution must be submitted showing at least 9 semester credits taken after the Academic Dismissal with a minimum grade of C in each course. - If offered admission, the student will be accountable to the Academic Restriction policy for two consecutive terms. - 3.
 The academic progress of the student will be reviewed by Academic Committee for two consecutive terms, starting with the term of readmission to assess compliance with the Academic Restriction policy.
 The student must register for at least six credits each term.
-Registration in summer courses is optional, but should the student choose to register for summer courses, the student must register for a minimum of six credits.
-Summer sessions one through four are considered one term for the purposes of this policy. - a.
+Registration in summer courses is optional, but should the student choose to register for summer courses, the student must register for a minimum of three credits.
+Summer sessions are considered one term for the purposes of this policy. - a.
 No grade lower than a C in each course taken. - Significant progress shown towards obtaining a 2.0 CGPA. - 4.
 A student will be subject to Academic Dismissal if the conditions of Academic Restriction are not met, including but not limited to 3 above.
 Dismissal may take place after one term if conditions warrant it. - After two terms on Academic Restriction a student may be moved to regular standing if all conditions of Academic Restriction are met.